Andrea Törnestam

-Andrea Törnestam (born in 1991 in Stockholm) was the Swedish council secretary for the Swedish Social Democratic Youth League.
-She is now a member of the parliament in Sweden.
+Andrea Corona Törnestam (born 17 June 1991) is a Swedish politician of the Swedish Social Democratic Party.
+She served as union secretary for the Swedish Social Democratic Youth League from 2015 to 2021.
+Additionally she served as substitute member of the Swedish parliament in 2022 in place of Annika Strandhäll for the Stockholm Municipality constituency.

 Andrea Törnestam speech

 On 14 February 2013 Grön Ungdom Stockholms Stad arranged a demonstration against the Russian anti-gay law in Rålambshovsparken, Stockholm.
 Andrea Törnestam from SSU spoke at the demonstration.
 A big thank you to Ung Pirat Stockholm who contributed all the technology.